Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Abstract

 \section{Abstract}

-We study the homology of Riemannian manifolds of finite volume that are covered by a product $(\H^2)^r = \H^2 \times \ldots \times \H^2$ of the real hyperbolic plane.
-Using a variation of a method developed by Avramidi and Nyguen-Phan in \cite{FlatCycles}, we show that any such manifold $M$ possesses, up to finite coverings, an arbitrarily large number of compact oriented flat totally geodesic $r$-dimensional submanifolds whose fundamental classes are linearly independent in the real homology group $H_r(M;\R)$.
+We study the homology of Riemannian manifolds of finite volume that are covered by an $r$-fold product $(\H^2)^r = \H^2 \times \ldots \times \H^2$ of hyperbolic planes.
+Using a variation of a method developed by Avramidi and Nguyen-Phan, we show that any such manifold $M$ possesses, up to finite coverings, an arbitrarily large number of compact oriented flat totally geodesic $r$-dimensional submanifolds whose fundamental classes are linearly independent in the homology group $H_r(M;\Z)$.